Certainty Blog

 After the Plan stage, you’ll need to put the adjustments into action during this phase in accordance with the pilot plan.
 These actions should follow the strategy as closely as they can while upholding stringent monitoring of the development and effectiveness of the adjustments.
 However, be prepared to modify as necessary.

 Utilizing small-scale pilot initiatives with a constrained number of participants, locations, or units is one technique to reduce the impact on the organization’s regular operations while evaluating the new strategy.
-By doing so, you can prevent causing a systemic disruption while still testing the modifications in real-world settings.
+For organizations managing cross-site quality programs under ISO 9001 or VDA 6.3, running pilots at a single facility first helps validate approach effectiveness before enterprise-wide rollout.
+Quality Engineers should ensure that inspection data and non-conformance reports are captured digitally throughout the pilot — replacing paper-based tracking — so results can be objectively measured in the Check phase.
 Companies can utilize the lessons they’ve learned from their failures and triumphs from small-scale pilot programs to the following stage.

 Check

 Now that you have begun implementing your actions, it’s time to measure and evaluate the effects of the modifications.
-To assess the effectiveness, quality, value, and customer happiness of the new strategy, use both quantitative and qualitative data.
-Also, ensure that you and your team assess if your goals and objectives set during the planning phase are a success by comparing the results to those goals and objectives.
+To assess the effectiveness, quality, value, and customer satisfaction of the new strategy, use both quantitative and qualitative data.
+Quality Engineers and QA Directors should compare quality KPIs — such as FPY, non-conformance rates, COPQ, and corrective action closure rates — against the baselines established in the Plan phase.
+Also, ensure that you and your team assess whether your goals and objectives set during the planning phase are a success by comparing the results to those goals and objectives.

-Using the root cause analysis, uncover and understand the underlying causes of the success or failure of the improvements.
-Deploying a root cause analysis is a highly effective methodical approach to determining what happened, why it happened, and how to stop it from happening again.
+Using root cause analysis, uncover and understand the underlying causes of the success or failure of the improvements.
+Deploying a root cause analysis is a highly effective methodical approach to determining what happened, why it happened, and how to stop it from happening again — a practice central to both ISO 9001 corrective action requirements and IATF 16949 problem-solving expectations.
 From here, you can gain knowledge from any mistakes and sharpen your problem-solving abilities.

 Act